haneefdm/cortex-debug-samples/psoc6-setup.md

             ],
             "postRestartCommands": [
                 /*
-                // Following three commands are needed because Cortex-Debug is hardcoded to do a 'monitor reset halt'
+                // Following three commands are needed because Cortex-Debug is hardcoded to do a
-                // Creates a problem for multi core systems like PSoC6, so this is a workaround.
-Normally, only a
+                // `monitor reset halt`.
+Creates a problem for multi core systems like
-                // sysresetreq is needed for PSoc6
+                // PSoC6, so this is a workaround.
+Normally, only a sysresetreq is needed for PSoc6 */
-                */
                 "monitor reset run",
                 "monitor sleep 200",